hiway/logseq-python-plugin/README.md

 ## Example

-Write a Logseq plugin that responds to a keyboard shortcut and opens a specified page in the right sidebar:
+Logseq plugin that responds to a keyboard shortcut and opens a specified page in the right sidebar:

 ```python